History of IBM: 1960–1969: The System/360 era, unbundling software and services

 The company began four decades of Olympic sponsorship with the 1960 Winter Games in Squaw Valley, California.
 It became a recognized leader in corporate social responsibility, joining federal equal opportunity programs in 1962, opening an inner-city manufacturing plant in 1968, and creating a minority supplier program.
 It led efforts to improve data security and protect privacy.
 It set environmental air/water emissions standards that exceeded those dictated by law and brought all its facilities into compliance with those standards.
 It opened one of the world's most advanced research centers in Yorktown, New York.
 Its international operations produced more than half of IBM's revenues by the early 1970s.
 The resulting technology transfer shaped the way governments and businesses operated around the world.
-IBM personnel and technology played an integral role in the space program and landing the first men on the moon in 1969.
+IBM personnel and technology played an integral role in the space program and landing the first humans on the Moon in 1969.
 In that same year, it changed the way it marketed its technology to customers, unbundling hardware from software and services, effectively starting today's software and services industry.
 See unbundling of software and services, below.
 IBM was massively profitable, with a nearly fivefold increase in revenues and earnings during the 1960s.

-In 1967 Thomas John Watson Jr. announced that IBM would open a large-scale manufacturing plant at Boca Raton, Florida to produce its System/360 Model 20 midsized computer.
+In 1967, Thomas John Watson Jr. announced that IBM would open a large-scale manufacturing plant at Boca Raton, Florida, to produce its System/360 Model 20 midsized computer.
 On March 16, 1967, a headline in the Boca Raton News announced "IBM to hire 400 by year's end."
 The plan was for IBM to lease facilities to start making computers until the new site could be developed.
 A few months later, hiring began for assembly and production control trainees.
 IBM's Juan Rianda moved from Poughkeepsie, New York, to become the first plant manager at IBM's new Boca operations.
-To design its new campus, IBM commissioned architect Marcel Breuer (1902–1981), who worked closely with American architect Robert Gatje (1927–2018).
+To design its new campus, IBM commissioned architect Marcel Breuer, who worked closely with American architect Robert Gatje.
 In September 1967, the Boca team shipped the first IBM System/360 Model 20 to the City of Clearwater – the first computer in its production run.
 A year later, IBM 1130 Computing Systems were being produced and shipped.
 By 1970, IBM's Boca workforce grew to around 1,300 in part due to a Systems Development Engineering Laboratory being added to the division's operations.